-How to map a network drive using the command prompt?
+How to map network drives using the command prompt?

 The steps that one will have to follow to map a drive using command prompt are: